Aiemann Zahabi

 Aiemann Zahabi (born November 19, 1987) is a Canadian mixed martial artist.
 He currently competes in the bantamweight division of the Ultimate Fighting Championship (UFC).
 Aiemann is the younger brother of Tristar Gym head trainer Firas Zahabi.
-As of October 21, 2025, he is #7 in the UFC bantamweight rankings.
+As of August 22, 2026, he is #13 in the Meta UFC bantamweight rankings.

 Early life

 Zahabi was born and raised in Quebec, Canada to a Lebanese family.

 Mixed martial arts career

 Early career

 Before joining the UFC, Zahabi amassed a record of 6–0 with all of his wins coming by first round stoppages.